mckaulay/314-docs/docs/course-prep/install-python.md

     !!! info "Note"

-        If you already have another version of python installed, you might have to remove that version __before__ installing Python 3.
+        If you already have another version of python installed and you do not want to remove it, you can use the `virtualenv` module to run multiple different Python versions on Windows by following [these instructions](http://thebluenode.com/how-to-run-multiple-versions-of-python-on-windows-using-virtualenv).
+Otherwise, you might have to remove that version __before__ installing Python 3.

 ## Verify installation